MTV Logo

 1977 – 1981 (pre-launch)

 First, Warner Cable started a channel called Sight on Sound.
-He was experimental and concerned with everything related to music.
-It was on its basis that the now-famous MTV was subsequently created.
+He was experimental and concerned with all aspects of music.
+It was on this basis that the now-famous MTV was subsequently created.
 He had his badge, which exactly echoed the name.
-It was an improvised eye; therefore, it had a round shape, and the phrase “Sight on Sound” was compactly inscribed and occupied three rows – each with one word.
+It was an improvised eye; therefore, it had a round shape, and the phrase “Sight on Sound” was compactly inscribed and occupied three rows, each with one word.

 1980 – 1981 (pre-launch)